onursenture/onursenture.github.com/_posts/2019-01-05-my-fight-with-laziness.markdown

 - Watch 2001: A Space Odyssey
 - Change home's decoration
 - Learn to use Wacom Tablet
+- Redesign Beatografi and re-launch
+- Extend OnurSenture.com with projects
+- Design a new Instagram series with more than 21 images
+- Change PrimeFaces.org main slider image
+- Change hero images of PrimeNG, PrimeReact, PrimeFaces and PrimeVue
+- Prepare a Dribbble post for PrimeVue logo
+- Design the side project for PrimeTek interns
+- Update resume and Linkedin profile
+- Change the design of OnurSenture.com
-- **Reorder this list. 😅**
+- **Categorize and Reorder this list. 😅**

-Note #1: List is growing so reordering might help to prioritize tasks.
+Note #1: List is growing so reordering and categorizing might help to prioritize tasks.

-Last update: *5 January 2018 23.54*
+Last update: *6 January 2018 00.19*